united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 ## When should I use it?

 Benthos UMH is valuable for integrating different protocols with the Unified Namespace.
-With it, you can connect to various protocol converters, define the data you want to stream, and send it to the Unified Namespace.
+With it, you can configure various protocol converters, define the data you want to stream, and send it to the Unified Namespace.

 Furthermore, [in our tests](https://learn.umh.app/blog/our-open-source-docker-container-to-connect-opc-ua-with-the-unified-namespace/#testing-existing-solutions),